qgis/QGIS-Documentation/docs/user_manual/appendices/qgis_file_formats.rst

 But XML has its limitations and eventually it was necessary to also store project data in other ways than plain XML.

-With the introduction of QGIS 3 the default fileformat was .qgz, which is a zip archive containing the .qgs file.
+With the introduction of QGIS 3 the default file format was .qgz, which is a zip archive containing the .qgs file.
 But because it's a zip file, it can also contain other files, so called *sidecar files*.
 Currently there are two official types of sidecar files:

 - .qgd (see section below)
 - XXXXXX_styles.db, (see section below)